ItsBajra/react-intern-task/README.md

 To create a new post:
 1. Click on the "Create New Post" button on the dashboard.
 2. Fill in the title and body of the post.
 3. Click "Create Post" to save the post.
+The newly created post appears at the bottom as the table is in ascending order.

 To view a post:
 1. Click on the eye icon next to the post you want to view.